tlake/static-site/src/content/dnd/npcs/eliriontar.md

 ## Elirion'tar

-Brother to [Val](/dnd/characters/val/) and was fround working on a ship docked in Neverwinter.
+Brother to [Val](/dnd/characters/val/) and was found working on a ship docked in Neverwinter.

 ### Description